ethan-cyj/medbot-watsonx-assistant/README.md

 ```
 in your OpenAPI spec.

-### Watson Assistant Setup
+### Watsonx Assistant Setup

+- Import the Med Bot's actions using "med-bot-action-v7.json" in the root directory

-Set up the Watson Assistant custom extension using the OpenAPI for the two required actions.
+- Set up the Watsonx Assistant custom extension using the OpenAPI for the two required actions.

+- Embed WA into a page component.
+We can copy-paste the code from "Web chat" under Integrations.

-## Deployment
+## Next.js Deployment

 To deploy your Next.js app, follow the instructions in the [Next.js deployment documentation](https://nextjs.org/docs/deployment).